Skip to content

 Why Plumbers Need a Referral Program

-• Referral customers are pre-qualified.
-They already trust you because someone they know vouched for you.
-No cold calling, no convincing needed.
+• Referral customers are pre-qualified—they already trust you because someone they know vouched for you.

-• They're cheaper to acquire.
-You're not paying for ads or lead generation.
-You're rewarding people who already like you.
+• They’re cheaper to acquire—you’re rewarding people who already like you.

-• They're more likely to pay on time.
-Referred customers tend to be more reliable because they came through a personal recommendation.
+• They’re more likely to pay on time—referred customers came through a personal recommendation.

-• They stick around longer.
-Customers who come via referral have higher lifetime value and are more likely to use you again.
+• They stick around longer—customers who come via referral have higher lifetime value.

 The Core Elements of a Working Plumber Referral Program